-23.6 Compensation for independent study students shall be at seventy-five dollars (\$75) per student per contact hour based on the contact hours that are normally associated with the course for which credit is being given.
+24.7 Effective September 1, 2005, compensation for independent study students shall be at one hundred and ten dollars (\$110) per student per contact hour based on the contact hours that are normally associated with the course for which credit is being given.

-ARTICLE XXIV SUMMER SESSION
+ARTICLE XXV SUMMER SESSION

-24.1 Instructors for the various course offerings will be recruited from amongst the Pratt Institute faculty.
+- 25.1 Instructors for the various course offerings will be recruited from amongst the Pratt Institute faculty.
 In the event that two or more persons request to teach the same course or section who have equal qualifications including experience, seniority based on teaching the same course offering in previous Summer School sessions shall determine the choice.
-However, if more than one section of the same course is offered
+However, if more than one section of the same course is offered in a Summer Session, a faculty member can exercise his or her seniority right over one section only in a Summer Session. - 25.2 (a) In the event that no qualified person from within the Pratt faculty makes a request to teach a particular course or section, the Dean (or designee) may recruit qualified persons outside the Pratt Institute faculty.